Alpha phi sigma Official Merchandise

 POLICIES

-CHAPTER POLICIES (pdf)Download
+CHAPTER POLICY (pdf)Download

-EXECUTIVE BOARD POLICIES (pdf)Download
+NATIONAL EXECUTIVE BOARD POLICY (pdf)Download

 PRIVACY POLICY (pdf)Download

-REMOVAL OF CHAPTER OFFICER POLICY (pdf)Download
+REMOVAL OF CHAPTER OFFICERS POLICY (pdf)Download

-WHISTLEBLOWER POLICY (pdf)Download
+WHISTLE BLOWER POLICY (pdf)Download

 RISK MANAGEMENT POLICY (pdf)Download